Stock Options 101: The Essentials

 Incentive stock options (ISOs) qualify for special tax treatment under the Internal Revenue Code and are not subject to Social Security, Medicare, or withholding taxes.
 However, to qualify they must meet rigid criteria under the tax code.
 ISOs can be granted only to employees, not to consultants or contractors.
 There is a $100,000 limit on the aggregate grant value of ISOs that may first become exercisable (i.e. vest) in any calendar year.
 Also, for an employee to retain the special ISO tax benefits after leaving the company, the ISOs must be exercised within three months after the date of employment termination.

-Alert: If you have been granted ISOs, you must understand how the alternative minimum tax can affect you.
-This website's section on ISOs has extensive information about the alternative minimum tax (see the subsections AMT and AMT Advanced).
+Alert: If you have been granted ISOs, you must understand how the AMT can affect you (see this website's sections AMT and AMT Advanced).

 The Next Step: Understanding Stock Option Taxation

 Stock option taxation is an important subject for all optionholders to understand.
 Now that you know the basic workings of stock options, you should learn the details of their tax treatment.
 In the tax-related parts of this website's sections on NQSOs and ISOs, you will find articles and FAQs that explain the basics of stock option taxation thoroughly.
 This website's Tax Center has extensive content about the reporting of stock option income on Form W-2 and the reporting of capital gains/losses on your federal tax return, including annotated diagrams of the related IRS forms.
 For international employees, the Global Tax Guide has information on the tax treatment of stock options and other types of equity compensation in many different countries.

 Matt Simon is one of the writers and editors at myStockOptions.com.